Our Services

 Helpful Resources

-Many people with ADHD experience vivid dreams or daydreams that may actually reflect REM intrusion, where features of REM sleep leak into wakefulness.
+Many people with ADHD experience vivid dreams or daydreams that may reflect REM intrusion—when features of REM sleep leak into wakefulness.
+Recognizing this pattern helps determine whether these experiences are part of ADHD itself or signal an underlying sleep disorder.

 REM sleep is the stage of sleep when most dreaming occurs.
 Your muscles are normally paralyzed to keep you from acting out dreams.
 REM intrusion happens when elements of this stage—like vivid imagery or muscle paralysis—appear during waking hours.
 Common features include: